Harrah's

 Flavors Buffet: It's a better-than-average buffet with a slightly costly price tag.
 That means you should go for it if you're not in the mood to seek out one of the super-buffets.
 The most interesting thing in it is the Brazilian BBQ.
 The gelato is cool, too.
 The waits, however, can be as long as an hour.

 Ming's Table: It's cuisine supposedly covering all of Asia with Indian, Chinese, Japanese and Thai, but really, it's mostly Chinese.
-Actually, it's not bad, but not great.
 Look for a wide range of seafood dishes and prices that run the gamut from affordable for most everything to out of this world for the chef specials like shark fin soup or Peking duck.

 The Range Steakhouse: One of the better steakhouses on the Strip, and the view is terrific, if you like watching people walk by on the sidewalk.
 It's upstairs and has nice windows where you can gaze down upon the great unwashed without getting dirty yourself!
 Prices are the typical $20-$30 for the entree, and then you pile on the desserts, drinks, appetiziers and slip a little something into an envelope for us.

-Toby Keith's I Love This Bar and Grill: The country crooner has opened this bar and grill to serve down home southern cookin' like fried baloney sandwiches, "freedom fries" and other meals that are not considered culinary delights, but please people anyway.
-A warning: you better love Toby Keith more than he loves this bar and grill, because his videos and music are always playing, and his picture is as omnipresent as the sun in the Sahara Desert.
+Toby Keith's I Love This Bar and Grill: The country crooner has opened this bar and grill to serve down home southern cookin' like fried baloney sandwiches, "freedom fries" and other meals.

 The Improv: Trying to preserve some shred of dignity for the dying art of stand-up comedy, the Improv is usually the home of America's best up-and-comers.
 You almost always get a good show, if stand-up comedy is your bag. $25 per person.

 Legends in Concert: This is an impersonation show with acts like Stevie Wonder, Elvis, the Righteous Brothers, etc. It has been playing for over a dozen years and still packs them in.
-It costs more than the Stratosphere's American Superstars impersonation show and is about its equal in quality.
 It skews toward acts that will please a middle-aged and older crowd.

 Piano Bar: Karaoke and dueling pianos fill this medium-sized bar off the casino floor.
 We know what you're thinking because we think it too: how do they get the pianos to fight?
 What do they tell them?

-Number of TVs: There are more than 45 plasma screens, in the "sports pit" which is a sports and race book, plus has table games and slots.
+Number of TVs: There are 42 flat-screens, two of which are big, in the "sports pit" which is a sports and race book, plus has table games and slots.

-Number of Seats: The sports seating is combined with poker room and table games to create something called the "sports pit" which is supposed to be your one-stop shop for losing money in many different ways.
+Number of Seats: There are about 50 sports seats combined with table games to create something called the "sports pit".
 To us, it's just sort of annoying and busy.
 Hey, when we're watching curling we need to concentrate.

 How Many Betting Windows?
 Eight windows to serve everyone with money, whether you like sports or races or just the thrill of handing money to people on the other side of the counter.

-Minimum Wager: $5 sports, $2 for racing, just like just abut everyone else.
+Minimum Wager: $5 sports, $2 for racing, like just about everyone else.

 Other Notes: The seats are nice, green leather (maybe vinyl, our fannies aren't sophisticated enough to feel the difference).
 The layout and lounge seating in the sports bok make it a very social room.